 The Restoration and Resilience COVID Recovery Fund, an initiative of the National Environmental Education Foundation, is providing grants to support public lands, including parks, nature areas, and other green spaces, that have been impacted by increased use during the COVID-19 pandemic.
 The focus is on supporting agencies and organizations responsible for maintaining public lands by distributing resources and mobilizing volunteers to help keep up with increased human presence in these delicate ecosystems.
 Grants of up to $2,500 will be awarded.
 Nonprofit organizations, state or federal government agencies, federally recognized tribes and local governments, and educational institutions are eligible to apply.
-The application deadlines are December 1, 2020, and February 1, April 1, and June 1, 2021.
+The application deadlines are April 1 and June 1, 2021.
 To learn more, click here.

 The Brave of Heart Fund was co-founded in May 2020 by the New York Life and Cigna foundations, industry-leading financial and health service organizations, alongside charitable partner E4E Relief.
 The fund provides financial and emotional support to the surviving family members of frontline healthcare workers and volunteers who lost their lives in the fight against COVID-19.
 The two foundations seeded the fund with $25 million each, with the goal of growing it to $100 million through support from other corporations and individuals.
 New York Life Foundation is also matching gifts from individuals, dollar-for-dollar, up to an additional $25 million.
 In support of its mission, the fund is accepting applications for Phase II grants.
 Impacted families may apply for financial support of up to $60,000 per family for long-term needs, including medical care and counseling, housing, food, transportation, and the educational needs of family members.
 Deadline is May 15, 2021.
 To learn more, click here.